pavankjadda/BookStore/README.md

 Clone the the project and navigate to the folder
 ```
   git clone https://github.com/pavankjadda/BookStore.git --branch=<branch name>
+  cd Bookstore
 ```

-And then deploy the demo:
+And then deploy the demo with one of the following methods (not both):

   ```
   # Deploy Demo
   oc new-app -n cicd -f cicd-template.yaml

+  (OR)

   # Deploy Demo woth Eclipse Che
   oc new-app -n cicd -f cicd-template.yaml --param=WITH_CHE=true
   ```